-Sometimes it appears you have lost money when in reality you just made a really great trade!
+Sometimes it appears you have lost money when, in reality, you just made a great trade.

-When an option is $10-15 or more in the money it attracts much fewer traders and as a result, the bid/ask spread gets widened out as the market makers are trying to attract market players to those contracts.
+When an option is $10-15 or more in the money, it attracts much fewer traders, and as a result, the bid/ask spread widens out as the market makers are trying to attract market players to those contracts.

-Look at the following option chain and notice the ATM options only have a .20 spread, whereas the $80 option ($15 ITM) has a $1.00 spread between the bid and the ask.
+Look at the following option chain and notice the ATM options only have a .20 spread, whereas the $80 option, which is $15 ITM has a $1.00 spread between the bid and the ask.

-Stock options can be a wonderful trading tool.
-They can provide leverage, they can help increase profits, and help decrease risk.
-But they do not come without some baggage.
-They can be difficult to understand, and failure to understand them can actually lead to a loss, even though you were completely correct in your analysis and general trade setup.
+Stock options can be a wonderful trading tool as they can provide leverage; they can help increase profits and help decrease risk.
+But they do come with some inherent limitations as they can be difficult to understand, and failure to understand them can lead to a loss, even though you were completely correct in your analysis and general trade setup.
 However, if you will avoid these mistakes and continue to educate yourself on the inner workings of options and option pricing, the reality is the benefits of options still far outweigh the drawbacks.